 I gathered the tools I would need for my task, setting them on the car seat in a neat pile so I wouldn’t forget anything.
-I had a pen and a notebook, sunglasses and a baseball cap, a bottle of water and my camera, complete with an extra memory card.
-I slipped on my flip flops, smeared my nose with sunscreen, and dabbed insect repellent on my ankles.
-I was as ready as I would ever be.
-Shaking with anticipation, I stepped out onto the sizzling parking lot.
+I had a bathing suit, sunglasses and a baseball cap, a bottle of water and my camera.
+I slipped on my flip flops and smeared my nose with sunscreen.

 In 2013, Barefoot Beach State Preserve near Bonita Springs made the list for the first time, coming in sixth.
-“The surf is gentle with waves generally being measured in inches, and the water is very shallow, making this a great beach for bathing and swimming for families,” Dr. Beach said.
+And in 2014, Dr. Beach liked it even better, ranking it second in the United States.
+He cited the gentle surf and shallow water, saying that it made it "a great beach for bathing and swimming for families.”

 It was my mission to discover what else inspired him about the park, set on 342 acres of natural land, one of the last undeveloped barrier islands on Florida's southwest coast.

 The first thing I wanted see was the beach.

 I pushed past the shade of the gumbo limbo trees and palms, following a boardwalk through the dunes, lush with sea oats and sea grapes.
 The air carried the sweet, salty perfume of the Gulf, and I could hear the melody of the surf.
 Then, I saw the water, peeking from around a dune, an impossible hue of turquoise.

 I abandoned my flip flops and hurried to get a better view.

 The beach was a generous sweep of curved sand – 8,200 feet, I later learned – interrupted by an occasional group of chairs and beach umbrellas.